Logarithmic High-Probability Regret for Online Convex Optimization with Two-Point Bandit Feedback: Notation and Preliminaries

 where $\bv$ is a uniform random vector in the unit ball $\cB$.
-Then, the smoothed function $\hat{\ell}_t(\cdot)$ can preserve some properties of $\ell_t(\cdot)$ just shown as follows. \begin{lemma}[\citet{Nesterov2017}] If $\ell(\bx)$ is $G$-Lipschitz continuous, then $\hat{\ell}(\bx)$ defined in Eq.~\eqref{eq:ell_h} is also at least $G$-Lipschitz continuous.
-If $\ell(\bx)$ is $\mu$-strongly convex, then $\hat{\ell}(\bx)$ defined in Eq.~\eqref{eq:ell_h} is also at least $\mu$-strongly convex. \end{lemma}
+Throughout the analysis, $\hat{\ell}_t$ is evaluated only at points in $(1-\xi)\cK$.
+When $\alpha\le \xi r$, Lemma~\ref{lem:query_feasible} ensures that $\bx+\alpha\bv\in\cK$, so the smoothing operation and the two queried losses are well-defined without assuming any extension of $\ell_t$ outside $\cK$.
+In the main theorem we use the stronger choice $\alpha=\xi r/2$, which gives a positive interior margin for the smoothing ball and the two query points.
+The smoothed loss preserves the following properties of the original loss. \begin{lemma}[Nesterov and Spokoiny~\citeyearpar{Nesterov2017}] If $\ell(\bx)$ is $G$-Lipschitz continuous, then $\hat{\ell}(\bx)$ defined in Eq.~\eqref{eq:ell_h} is also $G$-Lipschitz continuous.
+If $\ell(\bx)$ is $\mu$-strongly convex, then $\hat{\ell}(\bx)$ defined in Eq.~\eqref{eq:ell_h} is also $\mu$-strongly convex. \end{lemma}